brndd/joyful-slop/readme.md

 * Output keyboard button presses
 * Explicit input and output from gamepad-like devices.
 * HIDRAW support for more button options.
+* Specify different config directories for multiple sets of mappings.
+* Positional and percentage-based deadzones.

 ## Configuration